johnmcarter/django_website/README.md

-# website
+# Django Website
-Personal Website using Django
+Personal Website using Django.
+Photos are hosted by Amazon's s3.